mir-dataset-loaders/mirdata/docs/source/quick_reference.rst

 It is typically encoded as F0_ or as Notes_.
 Other types of annotations such as Vocal F0 or Vocal Notes can often be considered as melody annotations as well.

+.. _mode:

+Mode
+^^^^
+Musical mode.
+Often associated with the major and minor scales in the Western musical traditions.
+There are additional modes such as Dorian, Mixolydian, and Locrianian.
+The major mode is also known as Ionian, and the minor mode as Aeolian.

 .. _notes:

 Notes